mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

-# Creating a USB Drive With Persistent Storage For MWC Cold Wallet
+# Creating a USB Device With Persistent Storage For MWC Cold Wallet

 Last Updated: September 3, 2020

 # Overview

-A cold wallet is intended to keep your MWC safe by storing your MWC in offline storage.
+A cold wallet is intended to keep your MWC safe by storing your MWC funds in offline storage.
 Once set up, your cold wallet should never be connected to the internet.
 This will prevent hackers from being able to access your wallet and steal your funds.

-Our previous instructions for creating or running an MWC Cold Wallet using USB drives required the use of a bootable live Ubuntu USB drive and a second USB drive for your MWC Cold Wallet.
-The live Ubuntu USB drive could not store files, hence the reason for the second USB drive to hold your wallet.
+Our previous instructions for creating or running an MWC Cold Wallet using USB devices required the use of a bootable live Ubuntu USB device and a second USB device for your MWC Cold Wallet.
+The live Ubuntu USB device could not store files, hence the reason for the second USB device to hold your wallet.

-With Ubuntu it is now possible to create a live USB drive with persistent storage.
-Therefore you can create a USB drive which can be booted and also contains your cold wallet.
+With Ubuntu it is now possible to create a live USB device with persistent storage.
+Therefore you can create a USB device which can be booted and also contains your cold wallet.
 Persistence doesn’t work with every Linux distribution but it is known to work with versions of Ubuntu 18.04 LTS or later.
 I’ve tested the following procedure using the latest version of Ubuntu available at the time of this writing (20.04.1).

-This document describes the procedure where you can create a USB drive running Ubuntu and which supports persistent storage.
-This USB drive can then be used to install and set up an MWC cold wallet.
-Your MWC cold wallet will then run on a single USB drive which you boot to whenever you want to access your cold wallet.
+This document describes the procedure where you can create a USB device running Ubuntu and which supports persistent storage.
+This USB device can then be used to install and set up an MWC cold wallet.
+Your MWC cold wallet will then run on a single USB device which you boot to whenever you want to access your cold wallet.

 The procedure to install the software needed to run an MWC cold wallet can be found at: